Chicago Commitment

 Our approach, which was originally developed in 2016-17, reflects advice we received from conversations with individuals, organizations, and civic leaders across the city and suburbs, sharing a wide array of experience and expertise on local issues and community perspectives.
 Our areas of focus were designed with the priorities of Chicagoans in mind—taking heed of what residents and leaders believe are the most urgent concerns and promising solutions.

 Our focus on people is pushing us to shift power to individuals outside the Foundation, inviting community leaders from a variety of sectors to advise us through participatory grantmaking initiatives.
 For example, under our Culture, Equity, and the Arts focus, multi-year general operating grants are now recommended to the Foundation by a diverse group of external advisors.
-This area of work also represents a major redesign of our prior arts funding program.
-We now have a central focus on racial equity, prompted by the realization that our arts funding program may have helped to perpetuate the structural racism that exists in the arts sector and society as a whole.
-In addition, we support movements like the Black Youth Project 100 and the Grassroots Alliance for Police Accountability, in which individuals assert their power and influence as they affect the decisions that shape our city.
+In addition, we support movements like the Grassroots Alliance for Police Accountability, in which individuals assert their power and influence as they affect the decisions that shape our city.

-Our commitment to places is realized through investment in resident-driven economic development in places, creating Vital Communities.
+Our commitment to place is realized through investment in resident-driven economic development, creating Vital Communities.
 We strive to work in genuine partnership with community-based organizations, supporting their goals of local ownership, thriving corridors, and job creation by providing funds to advance the plans they have devised.
-Our grants also support organizations working in partnership with community-based leaders to address inequitable policies and systems, advocating for fundamental change that will overcome decades of segregation and disinvestment in Chicago’s Black, Latina/o/x, Indigenous, and Asian communities.
+Our grants also support organizations working in partnership with community-based leaders to address inequitable policies and systems, advocating for fundamental change that will overcome decades of segregation and disinvestment in Chicago’s Black, Latine, Indigenous, and Asian communities.

 We are leaders and active participants in Civic Partnerships, helping to solve the city’s greatest challenges.
-To meet the moment we face collectively in the Chicago metropolitan area, these partnerships must address the history of racist policies and practices that created or contributed to today’s challenges, be it the effects of gun violence or the disparate racial impact of COVID-19.
+To meet the moment we face collectively in the Chicago metropolitan area, these collaborations seek to address the history of racist policies and practices that created or contributed to today’s challenges, whether the effects of gun violence or the disparate racial impact of COVID-19.

 Structural racism has prevented many leaders from being considered for new roles and opportunities.
 Other forms of discrimination and classism hinder the ability of some leaders to gain recognition for the wisdom and expertise they have earned through other means.
 Therefore, leadership advancement is embedded across all our work.
 Through initiatives like Leaders for a New Chicago, a partnership with the Field Foundation of Illinois, we provide direct support to individual leaders who bring a broad diversity of experience to their work.
 Each year, prior Leaders are invited to help select the new class, furthering the goal of shifting power outside of philanthropies.